jcjiang/dotnet-data-access-workshop/part-1-dab/README.md

 ## What is Data API Builder (DAB)?

 [Data API Builder](https://devblogs.microsoft.com/cosmosdb/announcing-data-api-builder-for-azure-cosmos-db/) is a .NET command-line tool that lets you securely build simple CRUD APIs without writing code.
-It generates a configuration file with information about the data model, including classes and their relationships, which the CLI then uses to build the API.
+It works by generating a configuration file with information about the data model, including classes and their relationships, which the CLI then uses to build the API.

 ### Benefits of DAB